 Every 30 minutes from about 7 pm until 10 pm, you can listen to the musical prelude and then enjoy the illumination.

-Address: Armazéns do Chiado Shopping Centre | Rua do Carmo 2 | 1200-094 Lisbon Portugal
+Address: Armazéns do Chiado Shopping Centre | Rua do Carmo 2 | 1200-094 Lisbon, Portugal

 Luis de Camoes Square

-Tips to Visit Lisbon Christmas Trees, Lights, and Decorations
+Tips to Visit Lisbon Christmas Lights

 Christmas in Lisbon: Christmas Concerts